 Jim Spiegelman serves as Vice President and Chief of Staff to President and CEO Dan Porterfield.
 As a member of the senior leadership team, Jim works across the Institute’s divisions and programs to facilitate effective goal-setting and collaboration.
 He plays a key role in strategy formation, internal communication, new project exploration, and the operations of the President’s office, in support of the Institute’s overall mission.
 He provides guidance to senior colleagues and their programs throughout the organization.
-He also manages both the monthly Washington Ideas Roundtable Series and the Alma and Joseph Gildenhorn Book Series.

 Jim joined the Aspen Institute in 2001.
 His previous position at the Institute was Chief External Affairs Officer, responsible for engaging both internal and external audiences in Institute programs and activities.
 He managed relations with the public and news media and provided strategic communications counsel while overseeing an expanding role of the Communications Department in its efforts to enhance the impact of the work of the Institute.
 He also served as Deputy to then-President and CEO Walter Isaacson.